benjamin-o-ansah/Alx_DjangoLearnLab/social_media_api/README.md

 # Social Media API Documentation

-This API allows users to register, login, manage profiles, create posts, and comment on posts.
+This API allows users to register, login, manage profiles, create posts, comment on posts, follow other users, and view an aggregated feed.
 Built with Django and Django REST Framework (DRF).

 ---